amf-paulinho/scriptdrop/README.md

 # How could we change the project to be more interesting?
-## For sure this Challange was well desing!
+## For sure this challenge was well-designed!

 In fact, this project is very interesting, because I think it was designed in a way that a Junior programmer has the sense of exceeding expectations while a Senior would see small clues that show that the system is much deeper than it looks.
-Technically speaking and taking into account the nature of the language and framework used, requesting somethig that requires recursion would further exploit the programmer's skills in respect to Elixir Language; another requirement that could be interesting and would exploit the programmer's skills in respect to the Phoenix Framework it would be something related to the social platforms, such as comments and delivery evaluation or even a chat feature, both very simple to acomplish using Phoenix.
+Technically speaking and taking into account the nature of the language and framework used, requesting something that requires recursion would further exploit the programmer's skills in respect to Elixir Language; another requirement that could be interesting and would exploit the programmer's skills in respect to the Phoenix Framework would be something related to the social platforms, such as comments and delivery evaluation or even a chat feature, both very simple to accomplish using Phoenix.

 ![Zen](https://www.srtc.org/wp-content/uploads/2018/12/meditation-class-fremantle1-e1454334609459-1080x587.png)